dsarlis/DBCourse/README.md

 ## Installation Instructions
 * Copy the www directory to your /var/www/ so Apache can serve it.
-* Use the Database DDL to build the database in MySQL.
+* Use the Database DDL to import the database into MySQL.